-This degree may not be the best option for students intending to transfer to a UC or to a particular University or College that is not part of the CSU system.
-Students should consult with a counselor when planning to complete the degree for more information on University admission and transfer requirements.
+Students are encouraged to meet with a counselor to find out which CSU campuses accept the degree and to review their options for transfer. - d.
+This degree may not be the best option for students intending to transfer to a UC or to a particular university or college that is not part of the CSU system. - e.
+Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements. - f.
+The degree is issued by Admissions and Records and are annotated on the student's transcript.

-Students pursuing an Associate in Arts for Transfer-AA-T or an Associate in Science for Transfer AS-T may complete the major coursework or area of emphasis and general education requirements at any U.S. regionally accredited college or university.
-There is no minimum unit requirement to be completed at Santa Monica College for the major/er area of emphasis or general education, but a minimum of 12 units in residency must be completed at Santa Monica College.
-Students must also The completeion of the the California State University Certification Pattern (CSU GE) (including Area 1C) or Intersegmental General Education Transfer Curriculum (IGETC) pattern (including Area 1C if transferring to a CSU).
-All coursework in the major/area of emphasis must be completed with a grade of "C" or higher, better grade or with a "P" if the course was taken on a Pass/No Pass basis, and the "P" is equal to a "C" or higher (Title 5 Section 55063(a)(2). mention18 units?
+Students pursuing an Associate in Arts for Transfer-AA-T or an Associate in Science for Transfer AS-T must:

+- i. complete a minimum of 12 units in residency at SMC - ii. complete the major/area of emphasis coursework and general education requirements at any U.S. regionally accredited college or university with no minimum such courses to be completed at SMC. - iii. complete the California State University Certification Pattern (CSU GE) (including Area 1C?) or Intersegmental General Education Transfer Curriculum (IGETC) pattern (requirements) - iv. complete all coursework in the major/area of emphasis with a grade of "C" or higher, better grade or with a "P" if the course was taken on a Pass/No Pass basis, and the "P" is equal to a "C" or higher (Title 5 Section 55063(a)(2).
+What about C- for CSU's - v. petition for graduation through the A & R website

-Baccalaureate Degree
+3) Baccalaureate Degree

-Graduation from Santa Monica College with a Bachelor of Science Baccalaureate Degree in Interaction Design requires successful completion of 120 degree-applicable units with a "C" (2.0) or higherbetter GPA grade point average.
+A Bachelor of Science Baccalaureate Degree in Interaction Design.-requires successful completion of: 120 degree-applicable units with a "C" (2.0) or higherbetter GPA grade point average.
 A minimum of 30 units in residency must be completed at Santa Monica College.
 Any course taken on a "Pass/No Pass" basis with a grade of "P" shall count toward the degree applicable units provided a "P" is equivalent to a "C" or higherbetter.
-Requirements include the following: